-The term ‘fatigue' may be a misleading way to refer to the physical and mental exhaustion common in both CFS and FM.
-Manifesting as listlessness, sleepiness and a reduced tolerance for exercise, it can be brought on by low levels of activity or for no apparent reason.
-Fatigue is often disproportional to the energy expended and lasts far longer than it would in a healthy person ("post-exertional malaise").
+The term ‘fatigue' may be a misleading way to refer to refer to the physical and mental exhaustion experienced by people with the two conditions.
+Manifesting as listlessness, sleepiness and a reduced tolerance for exercise, fatigue can be brought on by low levels of activity or for no apparent reason.
+Fatigue is often much greater than and lasts far longer than it would in a healthy person ("post-exertional malaise").

 ||Lower activity level makes activity more tiring

 ||Stress leads to muscle tension.
-Worry and anger dissipate energy
+Depression produces listlessness.

 ||Drugs can cause fatigue as a side effect